TensorNetwork/tensornetwork.org/src/mps/algorithms/sampling/index.md

 # Sampling from an MPS / TT

-There is an efficient, direct sampling algorithm that can be used to sample from any probability distribution that can be represented as an MPS/TT network.\cite{METTS_Algorithms,Perfect_Sampling}
+There is an efficient, direct sampling algorithm (or "perfect sampling" algorithm) that can be used to sample from any probability distribution that can be represented as an MPS/TT network.\cite{METTS_Algorithms,Perfect_Sampling}
 This sampling algorithm can be used within the standard (or "one-norm") probability formalism or in the two-norm (or "Born rule") probability formalism.